alerzohq/admin-v2/README.md

 1.- Clone the repo and install deps: `git clone repo_url && npm install`

-2.- Once you are in the app folder, create your environment file by copying the example provided: `cp .env.example .env`.
+2.- Once you are in the app folder, create your environment file by copying the example provided: `cp .env.sample .env`.
 (Ask the administrator for the values)

 **Sample Environment Variables**